Palm Oil and Tropical Deforestation

 While purchasing certified sustainable palm oil is a good first step, it does not address all the negative environmental impacts associated with the production of palm oil.
 There are steps palm oil producers can take to eliminate these impacts: palm oil can be grown on degraded land instead of forested land, and on mineral soils instead of peat soils.
 In addition, existing palm oil plantations can increase crop yields to reduce the need for new plantation expansion.

-You can join the Union of Concerned Scientists in calling on companies to adopt strong palm oil sourcing policies today and work with their suppliers to increase standards or buy from producers who are willing to commit to deforestation-free and peat-free policies.
+You can join the Union of Concerned Scientists in calling on companies to adopt strong sourcing policies for palm oil and the other major drivers of deforestation—and to work with their suppliers to increase standards or buy from producers who are willing to commit to deforestation-free and peat-free policies.
 Take action now!